hmrc/safety-and-security-import-service-guide/source/documentation/api-reference.html.md

 GET /customs/imports/outcomes/{correlationId}
 ```

-The returned XML is in the same format and the current system:
+The returned XML is in the same format as the current system:

 ```
 <outcomeResponse>